-DeepWater Buoyancy is again co-sponsoring and exhibiting at the 2020 Subsea Tieback Forum in Galveston, Texas – August 31 through September 3, 2021.
+DeepWater Buoyancy is exhibiting at the 2021 Subsea Tieback Forum in Galveston, Texas – August 31 through September 3, 2021.

 Jumpers and Tie-in Spools are sections of pipe that connect subsea oilfield equipment.
 Buoyancy is often added to these structures to decrease the load on the terminations.
 DeepWater Buoyancy produces Jumper Buoyancy in both a standard cylindrical form, as well as with integrally-molded helical strakes.

 The standard Jumper Buoyancy modules are fabricated with either a rotationally-molded polyethylene shell or with a GRP skin.
 In all cases, high-performance DeepTec® syntactic foam provides the buoyancy.
 An integral elastomeric clamp acts as the interface to the pipe and resists axial and torsional loads.